elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ## The Main Function

-Let's go back to the top of our `Main.elm` file and add the following `main` function back in just below the `import` statements.
+Let's go back to the top of our `Main.elm` file and add the following `main` function back in just below the `import` declarations.
 This code is how the Elm runtime pulls all the different functions we've created together:

 ```elm